-Visual management at the MPO is undertaken in accordance with the LMP, developed under Condition 47, Schedule 3 of Development Consent DA 92/97.
-The LMP outlines the management measures to mitigate visual impacts from the MPO area, including:
+Visual management at the MPO is undertaken in accordance with the VIMP, developed under Condition 47, Schedule 3 of Development Consent DA 92/97.
+The VIMP outlines the management measures to mitigate visual impacts from the MPO area, including:

-- visual bunding/screen planting along key roads with viewpoints of the MPO area; - progressive rehabilitation of the MPO Overburden Emplacement to shield views of the MPO area from the east (including from the township of Muswellbrook); - screen planting along mine haul/access roads; and - visual treatment of mine infrastructure and lighting.
+- visual bunding/screen planting along key roads with viewpoints of the MPO area; - progressive rehabilitation of the MPO Overburden Emplacement to shield views of the MPO area from the east (including from the township of Muswellbrook); - screen planting along mine haul/access roads; - visual treatment of mine infrastructure and lighting; and - light screening from the MOD 4 rail infrastructure.